jlegatheaux/RC2020-assignments/assignment-5/README.md

 ### The routing table of a node

 All your versions of the protocol do not keep for future use the received distance vector announcements (some versions of the algorithm store them to select alternatives when the distance to a known destination becomes INFINITY).
-Therefore, your code will use one only data structure: a sligthly extended routing table or FIB (forwarding information base).
+Therefore, your code will use just one data structure: a sligthly extended routing table or FIB (forwarding information base).
 For each destination, the routing table stores the interface to forward packets to reach that destination, a metric or cost of the path to get there, as well a time stamp denoting the last time this entry has been modified or confirmed.
 That timestamp will be useful for certain optional versions of your solution.
 File `RoutingTableEntry.java` contains a class that implements a routing table entry.

 A router will start with a routing table with one only entry, the one that points to itself, i.e. with its own identification, uses the LOCAL interface to forward packets, has metric 0, and a timestamp corresponding to the starting moment, i.e. 0 in CNSS.
 If `rt` denotes your routing table, that initialization could be